Alvek/GroundBattleImageExtension/README.md

 3. Adjust GroundImages.xml to use your  images (TroopDefinitonId and GroundImageFileName)
 4. Run game using method you created in step 2 (run steam or use shortcut\bat)

+# Save files and missing images

+Mod will create separate file with settings used during game.
+If you load game without such file mod will use current settings in mod folder.
+If no image found for GroundImageFileName then original ImageFilename will be used instead.

 # Issues

 DW2 doesn't support code mods from workshop or mods folder fully, so you can't enabled them via Modifications menu in game (enabling\disabling does nothing for code mods) right now.